Jump to section:

 Critical difference: Model-based reflex agents update their world model (what they know about the environment) but maintain fixed decision rules (how they respond).
 Learning agents modify both their world understanding AND their decision-making strategies over time.

 Hybrid approach: Many production systems, including Ruh.AI's platform, combine model-based reflex agents for immediate tactical responses with learning components that gradually improve strategy over time.
-This provides both rapid responsiveness and long-term optimization.
+Our small language models enable efficient learning at scale.

 Industries Deploying Model-Based Agents